-A Commonwealth Assistance Notice (CAN) is an official statement from RMIT outlining the HELP loan or student contribution payment option you have chosen and any HELP assistance you have received.
-A CAN is issued to you if, after the census date, you have deferred fees to HECS-HELP, FEE-HELP, a VET Student Loan and/or you are studying in a Commonwealth supported place.
+A Commonwealth Assistance Notice (CAN) is an official statement from RMIT outlining the HELP loan, VET Student Loan or student contribution payment option you've chosen, as well as any HELP loan and VET Student Loan assistance you've received.
+A CAN is issued 28 days after each census date.

 How to access your CAN

 - Log in to Enrolment Online and select My student record.